Festival of Women Writers and Journalists

 Wednesday 11 November 2020

-This festival will showcase Time and Tide’s interwar history and explore the status of women in the media and publishing landscape today.
-It will comprise a pre-recorded keynote, four pre-recorded talks, and two live-streamed online panel discussions.
-Talks and panel discussions will be archived on this page after the event.
+This festival showcased Time and Tide’s history and explored the status of women in the media and publishing landscape today.
+It comprised a pre-recorded keynote, four pre-recorded talks, and two live-streamed panel discussions: these are now archived on YouTube via links on this page.
+Please share these videos and let us know what you think, by completing our short online survey.

 Dr Catherine Clay, Project Director